spatialos/UnrealGDK/SpatialGDK/Documentation/content/porting-unreal-project-to-gdk.md

    Open **`\<ProjectRoot>\ProjectPaths.bat`** for editing and:
     - In `set PROJECT_PATH=Game`, replace `Game` with your `<GameRoot>` folder name.
     - In `set GAME_NAME=StarterProject`, replace `StarterProject` with the name of your game's `.uproject` (which we'll refer to as `<YourProject>`).
+    > Doing this incorrectly will result in the helper scripts `LaunchClient.bat` and `LaunchServer.bat` not working and printing that the path specified does not exist when trying to use them.
 1. Run `Setup.bat` which is in the root directory of the GDK repository you cloned (this should be `<ProjectRoot>\<GameRoot>\Plugins\UnrealGDK\`).
 To do this either:
     - In a terminal window, navigate to the root directory of the GDK and run: `Setup.bat` or
     - In your file manager, double-click the file.